You are here

 Dr. Strasser is a board-certified orthopedic surgeon who is fellowship-trained in foot and ankle surgery.
 He works at Slocum Center for Orthopedics & Sports Medicine and provides specialized expertise in foot and ankle/lower extremity surgery.
-His interests include surgery of the knee, ankle, and foot with a particular interest in sports foot and ankle surgery, arthroscopy, minimally invasive surgery, and ankle arthroplasty.
+His expertise includes surgery of the knee, ankle, and foot with a particular interest in sports foot and ankle surgery, arthroscopy, minimally invasive surgery, and ankle arthroplasty.
 He is a member of the AOFAS and AAOS.

 Growing up in South Dakota, Dr. Strasser enjoyed athletics throughout his youth.
 He played baseball, basketball, as well as running track and field and cross country.
 He eventually ran track and cross country at the University of Sioux Falls.
 After college, he completed his medical degree at the University of South Dakota followed by a residency at the Mayo Clinic in Rochester, Minnesota.
 He completed a fellowship specializing in foot and ankle surgery at OrthoCarolina (Charlotte, NC) where he trained under Dr. Robert Anderson, a renowned sports foot and ankle surgeon.
 He started work at Slocum Clinic in 2012.